carissaallen/ansible-sandbox/README.md

 req -x509 -nodes -days 3650 -newkey rsa:2048 -subj /CN=localhost -keyout files/nginx.key -out files/nginx.crt
 ```

+## Handlers
+A conditional form that runs only if it has bee notified by a task.
+A task will fire the notification if Ansible recognizes that the task has changed the state of the system.
+Tasks may use the `notify` key, passing the handler's name as the argument, to fire the notification if the condition is met.

+Handlers run after all the tasks are run at the end of the play.
+They run once, even if they are notified multiple times.

 ## Modules
 Scripts that come packaged with Ansible to perform some action on a host.
 To show documentation for a particular module:
 `ansible-doc module-name`